Mater Lotteries Winning Property Features: Market Value & Legal Guide

 | Regional | Toowoomba, Townsville, Mackay | $0.8M–$1.6M | Land size, renovations, local market strength |

-Brisbane metro homes benefit from school catchment premiums.
-Gold Coast and Sunshine Coast properties command holiday-rental potential, which adds 15–25% to valuations.
-Regional homes offer larger land parcels but narrower buyer pools, making resale slower.
+Brisbane metro homes get more value from school catchments.
+Gold Coast and Sunshine Coast homes can rent for holidays.
+This adds 15–25% to valuations.
+Regional homes have more land but fewer buyers.
+They sell more slowly.

 The Reality Gap: Printed Value vs. Settlement Value

-A critical insight for ticket holders: the printed valuation is not a promise of future worth.
-It reflects market conditions on a specific date, typically 6–12 months before the draw closes.
-Between that appraisal and settlement (often 6–12 months later), property values shift.
+The printed valuation is not a promise of future worth.
+It shows market conditions on one specific date.
+This is 6–12 months before the draw ends.

 Tax and Legal Implications of Winning a Prize Home

-Winning a prize home through a licensed charity lottery carries significant legal consequences.
-These are not optional considerations—they are mandatory, and misunderstanding them can cost tens of thousands of dollars.
+Winning a prize home through a charity lottery has big legal effects.
+These are not optional.
+Misunderstanding them can cost tens of thousands.

 Capital Gains Tax (CGT) on Prize Homes

-The ATO treats lottery prizes as assessable income.
-The prize home's market value at the date of settlement is your cost base for future CGT calculations.
-If you win a home valued at $2.8 million and later sell it for $3.1 million, the $300,000 gain is subject to CGT (at 50% of your marginal tax rate if held over 12 months, or 100% if held under 12 months).
+The ATO treats lottery prizes as income.
+The home's market value at settlement is your cost base.
+If you win a home worth $2.8 million and sell it for $3.1 million, the $300,000 gain faces CGT.
+You pay 50% of your tax rate if you hold it over 12 months.
+You pay 100% of your rate if you hold it under 12 months.

-However, if the prize home becomes your principal residence (where you live as your main home), CGT does not apply to future capital gains.
-Principal residence exemption is powerful—it can save $50,000+ in tax on a $2–3 million home.
-But the exemption applies only to the portion of time it was your principal residence.
-If you win a home, live in it for five years, then rent it out for two years before selling, only the five-year period is exempt.
+If the prize home becomes your main home, CGT does not apply.
+Principal residence exemption can save $50,000+ in tax.
+But it only applies to years you lived there.
+If you live in it five years, then rent it two years before selling, only five years are exempt.

 Stamp Duty on Prize Home Transfer